 - Check the heat of the chilli halfway through and add more chilli powder if you want.

 Fancy making this chilli extra special?
 My favourite addition to this recipe is baby corn on the cob cut into little 1-centimeter rounds.
 The sauce sinks in-between all the little kernels of corn, and the crunchy texture is brilliant in the chilli.

 Around Christmas some years ago, I was watching Jamie Oliver, and he taught me a new way of cooking rice.
 I am now a devotee of this method, and it has made rice-making so much easier and cleaner for me.
 You don't need any special rice cookers, just a shallow pot that has a lid and you're all fixed.

 This amount serves four people, but it's easy to change the amount of rice.
 Just remember that 1 cup of rice = 2 cups of water.

 - Sprinkle some salt in the bottom of your pan.

 - Give it a stir and pop the lid on.

 - Bring to the boil for 7 minutes.

 - Turn the heat off, leave the lid on, and leave for 14 minutes.

-And there you have it perfect rice, no need to rinse, no boiling water to pour away, just whizz a fork through it and you have perfect fluffy rice to serve with your chili.
+And there you have it: perfect rice, no need to rinse, no boiling water to pour away, just whizz a fork through it and you have perfect fluffy rice to serve with your chilli.
 Thank you, Jamie!